 Rotate your pepper plantings every year, and don't plant them where other nightshades have been planted in the previous two years.

 You may want to stake your plants so they don't droop when the peppers are close to ripening.
-Use something soft and giving to tie them, like nylons (pantyhose) or pieces of cotton jersey.
+Use something soft to tie them, like nylons (pantyhose) or pieces of cotton jersey.

 Peppers, being a tropical plant, like plenty of sun.
 Even after they have been picked, they should still be placed in the sun to ripen in the green stage.